Definition and Example of a Trailing Stop Loss

-How a Trailing Stop Works
+How a Trailing Stop Loss Works

-If a long trade is entered at $40, a ten cent trailing stop would be placed at $39.90.
-If the price then moved up to $40.10, the trailing stop would move to $40.
-If the price continued up to $40.20, the trailing stop would move to $40.10.
+Suppose you were to enter a long trade at $40, with a 10-cent trailing stop at $39.90.
+If the price then were to move up to $40.10, the trailing stop would move to $40.
+At $40.20, the trailing stop would move to $40.10.

-For example, a market that usually fluctuates within a 10 cent range while it is still moving in the same overall trending direction would need a trailing stop that was larger than ten cents, but not so large that the entire point of the trailing stop is negated.
+For example, a market that usually fluctuates within a 10-cent range while it is still moving in the same overall trending direction would need a trailing stop that is larger than 10 cents—but not so large that the entire point of the trailing stop would be negated.

 How to Place or Move a Stop Loss

+Traders can also trail their stop loss manually.
 They simply change the price of their stop loss as the price moves.